cryfs/cryfs/README.md

     brew install osxfuse
     brew install cryfs

-If you use MacPorts (not available for OSX 10.15 at the moment):
+If you use MacPorts (only available for OSX 10.12 to 10.14 at the moment):

     port install cryfs